platformsh/platformsh-docs/using-platform/002-developing-locally.rst

 Use the :term:`Platform CLI` to get a copy of your project, so that you can start working locally.

 In order to copy your project locally, you'll need to know its' project id.
-The command ``platform projects`` will list all of the active projects on your account.
+The command ``platform`` will list all of the active projects on your account.

 .. code-block:: none